JCOCA-Tech/JCOCA-Tech/README.md

 - 🤔 I’m looking for help with my SIXERR Laravel project
 - 💬 Ask me about why I am here
 - 📫 How to reach me: contact me on github
 - ⚡ Fun fact: Blue eyes aren't blue.
 They look blue because light with a wavelenght of 450nm - 495nm are better reflected.
-(I'm != a doctor)
+(I!= doctor)

 ### How many people have suffered before? <br>